-Digital Archive for [Co-ownership of Action: Trajectories of Elements]
+Digital Archiving of Commonplace for [Co-ownership of Action: Trajectories of Elements]

 Data and Loss